AnzhelaSukhanova/HornFuzz/README.md

-# Spacer fuzzer
+# HornFuzz
-Fuzzer of the CHC-solver Spacer.
+Fuzzer of the CHC solvers.

 ## Install
 Install Z3 with Python API according to the instructions given here: https://github.com/Z3Prover/z3.